 After losing a loved one, making everyday decisions is overwhelming – none more so than choosing a cremation urn color.
-If you’re struggling with this very problem, let your departed loved one’s personality guide your color choice.
+If you’re struggling with this very problem, let your departed loved one’s personality be your guide.

 In the 1920s psychologist, William Moulton Marston developed the Disc method of personality behavior.
 His theory grouped people into four personality traits: Dominance, Influence, Conscientious and Steadiness.
 In 1940, Walter Clarke added color to these four personality traits: red (Dominance), yellow (Influence), blue (Conscientious) and green (Steadiness).